NuevoFoundation/workshops/content/english/java-datastructures/arraylists/methods.md

         order.add("Chicken Nugget");
         order.add("Fries");
         System.out.println(order.size());
-        // Outputs the size of the arraylist, in this case: 3 }
+        // Outputs the size of the ArrayList, in this case: 3 }
 }
 ```